Pacific trade deal adds to U.S. price quandary for biotech drugs

-NEW YORK/ATLANTA (Reuters) - The Pacific trade deal agreed on Monday, which grants biotechnology drug producers less protection than offered by the United States, could put more downward pressures on the costly drugs’ pricing in the industry’s most lucrative market.
+NEW YORK/ATLANTA, Oct 5 (Reuters) - The Pacific trade deal agreed on Monday, which grants biotechnology drug producers less protection than offered by the United States, could put more downward pressures on the costly drugs’ pricing in the industry’s most lucrative market.

 The terms of the Trans-Pacific Partnership give drugmakers at least five and potentially up to eight years of protection of data needed to produce biosimilar medicines.
 Countries can sign on for a minimum of five years of data exclusivity that with added time for regulatory processes, would in effect provide a “comparable outcome” to an eight-year time frame.